pscl4rke/priorityprefix/README.md

 By default `install()` will also override `sys.excepthook` so that any uncaught exceptions will get an error priority prefix added to their traceback before getting dumped to `stderr`.

+By default `install()` will also override `warnings.formatwarning` so that things like a `DeprecationWarning` will get a warning priority prefix before getting emitted.

 ## Usage with Journald